handy-common-utils/dev-dependencies/jest/README.md

 #### Prettier in pre commit hook

-If you'd like to use prettier in pre commit hook, you can add `husky install` to the `prepare` script in your `package.json`.
+If you'd like to use prettier in pre commit hook, you can add `husky` to the `prepare` script in your `package.json`.

 And also these need to be added to `package.json`: